COSC491-group3/group-cook-app/README.md

-    * chef: name, age, email, phone number, place of business, create their menu [X] A Map feature that allows users to see their location [X] User can click marker which takes them to the chef's page
-* User can view different chefs and what their menu offers
-* User can select their favorite chefs
+    * chef: name, age, email, phone number, place of business, create their menu [X] A Map feature that allows users to see their location [X] User can click marker which takes them to the chef's page [x] User can view different chefs and what their menu offers [x] User can select their favorite chefs
-* User can order food, select and deselect items, create a payment method
+[x] User can order food, select and deselect items, create a payment method [x]Search filter
-* Chef should be able to toggle certain criteria/tags
-    * food, delivery (pick up or drop off), money rating, we will think of some as we go, a star rating for each menu item
-* User can track their ordered items
-    * ex: They can get a notification saying that the chef sees their order, it's being prepared, it is available to either a) delievered or b) be picked up at the desired location
-* Search filter
-    * Can include mile radius, location, food type
-* User/Chef Profile [database]
+[x] User/Chef Profile [database]
     * Save payment, past orders, any other info they want they want to include
     * Chef should be able to edit their menu